rauchy/noodnik/README.md

 #noodnik

-A simple Rails solution for reminding users to do stuff

 This gem is a simple solution that allows you to remind your users to do things such as update their profiles, complete surveys or try a new feature.
 You can easily add links for postponing these reminders.

 ## Installation